prometheus/prometheus/docs/migration.md

       - alertmanager:9093
 ```

-You can also use all the usual Prothetheus service discovery integrations and
+You can also use all the usual Prometheus service discovery integrations and
 relabeling in your Alertmanager configuration.
 This snippet instructs
 Prometheus to search for Kubernetes pods, in the `default` namespace, with the
 label `name: alertmanager` and with a non-empty port.